OluwaSamz/ALX-UDACITY/README.md

 ## Dataset

 > The dataset was provided in the classroom.
-The dataset initially contained 183412 rows and 16 columns, I indentified and dropped the missing values, reducing the number of rows to 174952.
+Also can be downloaded <a href="https://www.google.com/url?q=https://video.udacity-data.com/topher/2020/October/5f91cf38_201902-fordgobike-tripdata/201902-fordgobike-tripdata.csv&sa=D&source=editors&ust=1667420993229327&usg=AOvVaw1HDdoELjj2-uESTKIXRPJP">here</a> The dataset initially contained 183412 rows and 16 columns, I indentified and dropped the missing values, reducing the number of rows to 174952.
 I changed the datatype of some columns to their datatypes.

 ## Summary of Findings